Farming can be extractive or regenerative. The choice matters.

 Here’s a partial list of the ways we farm differently:

-Create compost on site and augment with regionally sourced material that’s organic certified.
-We’ve already added over 35 tons of compost per acre in an effort to build a thriving community of microorganisms and increase the water-holding capacity of our soil.
+• Augment ruminant droppings with locally sourced compost that’s organic certified.
+We’ve already added over 35 tons per acre in an effort to build a thriving community of microorganisms and increase the water-holding capacity of our soil.

-As much as possible, apply integrated pest-management (IPM) and nutritional sprays aerially using a battery-powered agricultural drone, reducing soil compaction and diesel usage.
-All spray ingredients are organic and biodynamic certified.
+• As much as possible, apply integrated pest-management (IPM) and nutritional sprays aerially using a battery-powered agricultural drone, reducing soil compaction and diesel usage.
+All spray ingredients are organic and biodynamic approved.